panyam/pcachapter/CHAPTER.md

 ---

-## Hello World SensorScope: Foundation Implementation
+## SensorScope: Foundation Implementation

 Faced with the sensor redundancy challenge, Maya's first SensorScope implementation had a clear business objective: analyze one coffee shop's 20 sensor types to identify which measurements provided unique versus redundant information.
-This Hello World implementation would serve as the foundation for her complete SensorScope system, establishing the core PCA processing pipeline and multi-cloud deployment patterns before scaling to all 47 locations.
+This implementation would serve as the foundation for her complete SensorScope system, establishing the core PCA processing pipeline and multi-cloud deployment patterns before scaling to all 47 locations.
 The twist: she insisted on building once and deploying everywhere, refusing to lock herself into a single cloud provider.
 "Corporate might change their mind about cloud providers faster than they change coffee bean suppliers," Maya reasoned.
 "I want the flexibility to adapt without rewriting everything from scratch."

 ### Problem Statement and Requirements

-The Hello World SensorScope implementation demonstrates core serverless patterns through a practical PCA-based dimensionality reduction service:
+The SensorScope implementation demonstrates core serverless patterns through a practical PCA-based dimensionality reduction service:

 **Functional Requirements:**
 - Accept high-dimensional data via HTTP POST request